dmitrymurashenkov/lossy/README.md

 Options:

 ```
+-s
--s                                   print status.
+    Print status.

+-c
--c                                   clear all rules.
+    Clear all rules.

+-t|--tbf <tbf-settings>
--t|--tbf <tbf-settings>              set shaping settings that are passed to token bucket filter,
+    Set network shaping setting that are passed to token bucket filter.
-                                     example 'rate 0.5mbit burst 10kb limit 10k'.
+    Example 'rate 0.5mbit burst 10kb limit 10k'.
     See 'man tbf' for details.
 Default ''.

+-n|--netem <netem-settings>
--n|--netem <netem-settings>          set delay/loss settings that are passed to netem,
+    Set delay/loss settings that are passed to netem.
-                                     example 'delay 100ms 10ms 25% loss 0.1%'.
+    Example 'delay 100ms 10ms 25% loss 0.1%'.
     See 'man netem' for details.
 Default ''.

+--from <host[/mask]:port|none>
---from <host[/mask]:port|none>       match only packets from this address,
+    Match only packets from this address.
-                                     example '127.0.0.1:80', '*:80', '127.0.0.1/24:*', '*:*'.
+    Example '127.0.0.1:80', '*:80', '127.0.0.1/24:*', '*:*'.
     Special value 'none' - match none.
     Default 'none'.
     Host with mask can be specified.

+--to <host[/mask]:port|none>
---to <host[/mask]:port|none>         match only packets from to this address,
+    Match only packets from to this address.
-                                     example '127.0.0.1:80', '*:80', '127.0.0.1/24:*', '*:*'.
+    Example '127.0.0.1:80', '*:80', '127.0.0.1/24:*', '*:*'.
     Special value 'none' - match none.
     Default 'none'.
     Host with mask can be specified.

--p|--protocol <protocol>             matches only this protocol packets,
-                                     example 'ip', 'tcp', 'udp'.
-Default 'ip' - matches ip, tcp, udp,
-                                     icmp and other ip packets.
+-i|--interface <interface>

--i|--interface <interface>           matches only on this interface,
+    Matches only on this interface.
-                                     example 'eth0', 'lo'.
+    Example 'eth0', 'lo'.
     Default 'eth0'.

+-r|--reorder-if-jitter <true|false>
--r|--reorder-if-jitter <true|false>  if jitter is specified for netem then should it reorder
+    If jitter is specified for netem then should it reorder packets or send them in order.
-                                     packets or send them in order.
-Default 'false' - send
+    Default 'false' - send in order.

-                                     in order.
+-e|--exclude-ports <port[,port...]>
+    Exclude traffic to/from this port from any host from matching.
+    Used to prevent setting up rule that affects ssh session you run lossy in.
+    Example '22,80'.
+    Several port can be specified separated by comma.
+    Default '22'.
 ```

 # Important notes

 * Must be run as root.

+* All changes are cleared after reboot

 * Clears existing rules on specified interface before adding new rules, so if you launched it with '-i eth0' and then '-i lo' then rules on eth0 will remain.
 When invoking lossy with -c you can also add -i to specify interface to clear.